kostyfisik/PKM-sync-template/notes/chore.pkm.showcase.md

 known as [CommonMark Spec](https://spec.commonmark.org/) So a good PKM should fully support this standard and try to add as little as possible on top of this.
 For example, __formatting__ and list should just work.
-Few extensions, commonly adopted in various PKMs are `[[wikilinks]]` and
+Few extensions, commonly adopted in various PKM programs are `[[wikilinks]]` and
 - [ ] checkboxes